Ore. Dept. of Public Safety Standards and Training

 503-931-4069

-The ceremony was attended by Oregon Governor Tina Kotek, elected officials and public safety professionals from throughout the state.
-In addressing the audience, Governor Kotek paid tribute to the state’s fallen officers, honoring their courage, selflessness, and enduring legacy, while offering her condolences and gratitude to the loved ones they left behind.
+The ceremony was attended by Oregon Governor Tina Kotek and public safety professionals from throughout the state.
+Governor Kotek spoke in tribute to the fallen, heralding their service and sacrifice and acknowledging the grief felt by those they left behind.

 ###